chihyanghsu0805/keras_tutorial/notes/README.md

 ### Variance / Overfitting

 `Overfitting` happens when the model capacity is big enough and memorizes the train set.
-When tested with the dev or test set, the perfomance drops significantly and is therfore not useful.
+When tested with the dev or test set, the performance drops significantly and is therfore not useful.
 Overfitting is referred to model having `high variance`, with variance being a property of an estimator.
 It can be described as how much the estimator varies as a function of a data sample.

 There are many ways to address overfitting, the most common is `regularization`.
 Increasing the dataset size can also help the model reach statistical efficiency.